ST BEES PRIORY

 To know Christ and to make him known

-Our Interregnum is drawing to a close.
+Our Interregnum is nearily finished..
 On the 6th May, an advert for our new incumbent was published in the Church Times.
 For full details of this advert, including our Parish Profile, please click here.
+Interviews for our prospective new incumbent will take place on September 5th, with a start date tentatively set for December 2016 / January 2017.

 For this month's church services, including who is leading each service, please click here.